Mariano1603/meeting-ai-assistant/docs/API.md

-# Meeting Whisperer API Documentation
+# Meeting AI Assistant API Documentation

-The Meeting Whisperer API provides endpoints for meeting transcription, summarization, and task extraction.
+The Meeting AI Assistant API provides endpoints for meeting transcription, summarization, and task extraction.
+This API is now integrated with a complete Next.js frontend application providing a full-stack solution.

 ## Base URL